mislam/craigslist-api/readme.md

 Craigslist REST API
 ===================

-The purpose of this API is to query data from [Craigslist] [craigslist] so that developers can use then in their app.
+The purpose of this API is to query data from [Craigslist] [craigslist] so that developers can use them in their app.
 The API itself is written with [Laravel] [laravel] PHP framework.

 Demo
 ----